curityio/idsvr-customization-recipes/README.md

 ## Test Customizations

-TODO - describe OAuth tools and the client, with ngrok as one option in the deployment file.
+TODO - describe testing customizations using OAuth tools and a web client.\
+Use ngrok as one option in the deployment file.